alicemunsal/dohex/DoHex2.md

 Data-oriented design forces you to think about your data first and foremost: what it is, what is its shape and size, how it is processed and how it flows between the different stages of your program.

 DOD's standpoint is to separate data from behavior.
-Thus we can achieve; simplified thinking, better performance,
+Thus we can achieve; simplified thinking, better performance, better testability

-* Better testability by deterministic functions, due to the fact that statefull objects are harder to test.
+by deterministic functions, due to the fact that statefull objects are harder to test.
 *

 If we decouple data and behavior;